Stalker2106x/MenuFramework/README.md

 ## Menu example

-This is an example of a basic menu written in racedriver markup:
+This is an example of a basic menu written in mf markup:

     <Menu Id="ExampleMenu">
       <Text>Example label</Text>